ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/grad.md

 * Team should divide work.
 For instance, each one assemble 5 genomes...etc, using the same command.

 ### Questions to answer
 These 50 genomes are from a single species.
 There are two group of isolates (case and control), 25 each.
-Ypu are provided with fastq reads files.
+You are provided with fastq reads files.
 1. What are the differences between the genomes in the case group vs control group?
 2. Build a phylogenetic tree for these 50 genomes.
 Describe your findings on the tree!